-In this four-part lecture series, we’ll dig into the composition, ecology, health, and restoration of soils.
+In this three-part lecture series, we’ll dig into the composition, ecology, health, and restoration of soils.

 In a handful of soil, there are more individual microbes than there are humans on Earth or visible stars in the sky.
 The complexity of the world beneath our feet isn’t immediately evident to most of us—unless we know how to look for it.
 Join Annie Novak for a re-introduction to soil, not as just the stuff beneath us, but as an ecological archive, a dynamic habitat, and a force that quietly shapes the world around us.